Fall carp fishing can be incredible.

 This would just be more of your typical bottom fishing for carp.
 Or…

-You could go back the basics and everything you know about catching carp.
+You could go back to the basics and everything you know about catching carp.

 You can target vegetation.
 Look for areas in shallow water with substantial amounts of vegetation.